w3c/wcag/README.md

 1. Open the guidelines/index.html file and remove comment marks around the lines that reference the success criterion and terms you have edited..
 1. Follow the [success criteria format](#user-content-success-criteria-format) below to create the SC content.
 1. Save the file and commit the change.
 NOTE: It is important to also add a suitable 'commit message'.
 In the comments, reference the issue number from which the proposal was developed starting with a hash, e.g., `#1`.
 1. When the success criterion is ready for Working Group review, inform the chairs.
-Once the proposal has been accepted by the Working Group, the editors will merge the working branch into the master branch, which puts it in the editors' draft and eventual Technical Report publication.
+Once the proposal has been accepted by the Working Group, the editors will merge the working branch into the main branch, which puts it in the editors' draft and eventual Technical Report publication.

 ### Success Criteria Format